Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 \begin{lem} Let $\Gtree\subset\delta\mathbb T$ be a sequence of lattice domains satisfying $\Gtree\subset B(0,R)$ for some $R>0$ independent of $\delta$.
 Let $x^\delta$ and $y^\delta\in\Gtree T$ be a sequences of lattice points.
 Then there exists a constants $c>0$ depending on $R$, but not on $\delta, n, x^\delta$ or $y^\delta$ such that for all $n\geq 1$:

 \end{lem}

-\begin{proof} This can easily be deduced from the fact that the Radon--Nikodym derivative of the conditioned random walk compared to an unconditional random walk, restricted to $[0, n/2]$, is bounded (see, e.g., \eqref{E:RN}), and the analogous (and straightforward) bound for unconditional random walk.
-Details are left to the reader. \end{proof}
+\begin{proof} This can easily be deduced from the fact that the Radon--Nikodym derivative of the conditioned random walk compared to an unconditional random walk, restricted to $[0, n/2]$, is bounded (see, e.g., \eqref{E:RN}), and the analogous (and straightforward) bound for unconditional random walk. \end{proof}

 Now we state the main result of this section: